 With the IMOs decision to postpone the adoption of the Net-Zero Framework, there has been a loss in confidence for investment into low-carbon fuel pathways like Methanol and Ammonia.

-But while there are gaps in global standards to incentivise the use and development of these low-carbon fuels, there is now an opportunity for the industry to define elements of the framework, in preparation for an adoption decision.
+But, while there are gaps in global standards to incentivise the use and development of these low-carbon fuels, there is now an opportunity for the industry to define elements of the framework, ahead of a future adoption decision.

-One of the biggest challenges, which has been pressurised with no global framework as of yet, is the disconnect between the offtake agreement period needed for production vs what is suitable for buyers - and this challenge makes is pivotal to connect both sides to understand how to build confidence, and minimise the risk of investment to allow production development.
+One of the biggest challenges is the disconnect between the offtake agreement period needed for production versus what is suitable for buyers.
+This challenge makes is pivotal to connect both sides to understand how to build confidence and minimise the risk of investment.

 How will EU ETS, Fuel EU Maritime, and the IMO decision to postpone the adoption of a Net-Zero Framework impact the development of Ammonia and Methanol pathways?